 Curriculum Review Committee (CRC) meets at 2:00pm every first and third Wednesday.

 Technical Review Committee (TRC) meets at 2:00pm every second and fourth Wednesday.

-- SDCCD CurricUNET
+- SDCCD CurricUNET link

 - 2018 Handbook: Minimum Qualifications for Faculty and Administrators in California Community Colleges

 - California Community Colleges Taxonomy of Programs (TOP), 6th Edition

 - Title 5, Section 55002.
 Standard and Criteria for Courses